Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Introduction

-The first paper, this one, concentrates on the measurement itself of the cross-correlation function and its uncertainties.
+This work concentrates on the measurement itself of the angular cross-correlation function induced by magnification bias and its uncertainties.
 This aspect is of fundamental importance to accurately assess the statistical significance of the magnification bias signal in the observational data.
 The paper provides a detailed description of a new methodology used to measure the cross-correlation function, along with an in-depth analysis of the sources of uncertainty.
 It also proposes strategies to mitigate these uncertainties and improve the accuracy of the measurements.

-The second paper, \textbf{[PAPERII]}, assesses the cosmological performance of the submillimeter galaxy magnification bias with the new data that come out from this paper using a single foreground redshift bin.
-Particular focus is made on theoretical aspects and assumptions and numerical approximations that may affect the results with a view to extending the framework to future galaxy samples.

-The third paper focuses on the tomographic case, \textbf{[PAPERIII]}, which involves optimising the CPU time and strategies as well as the selection of different redshift bins.
-This aspect is particularly relevant for studies that involve a large number of redshift bins and a high computational load.
-The paper proposes several strategies to optimise the CPU time while maintaining a high level of accuracy in the measurements.
-It also discusses the impact of the selection of different redshift bins on the final results.

-The three papers constitute a comprehensive and in-depth analysis of the different aspects involved in the study of magnification bias on submillimeter galaxies.
-They provide a detailed methodology for measuring the cross-correlation function and reducing uncertainties, a theoretical framework for interpreting the observational data, and strategies to optimise the computational load and the selection of redshift bins.
+This new methodology was already successfully applied in \citet{Cue23}, which assesses cosmological parameter constraints with a single redshift bin, and \citet{BON23}, that builds upon this framework by extending the analysis to a tomographic setup.

-This paper is structured as follows: Sect.
-2 describes the data used in the analysis.
-Sect.
-3 details the measurement methodology employed to quantify the magnification bias effect.
-The estimation of uncertainties is discussed in Sect.
-4. Sect.
-5 investigates the robustness of the measurements and tests their potential sample variance.
-Finally, Sect.
-6 summarises the main conclusions.
+The paper is structured as follows: Sect. \ref{sec:data} describes the data used in the analysis.
+Sect. \ref{sec:method} details the measurement methodology employed to quantify the magnification bias effect.
+The estimation of uncertainties is discussed in Sect. \ref{sec:COV}.
+Sect. \ref{sec:robust} investigates the robustness of the measurements and tests their potential sample variance.
+Finally, Sect. \ref{sec:concl} summarises the main conclusions.